preetisharma16/272homewok4/README.md

 -----
 - simple serverless application generates meme images, randomly choosing colors and locations of text.

 [Checkout our website here](https://main.d1uvjprmh8yooa.amplifyapp.com)

+Note: Support all web browsers other than safari.

 How to use:
 --------------------------